ywarezk/academeez/libs/courses/05_angular/05_directive/01_common-directives/01_ng-if/README.md

 ---
-title: "*ngIf"
+title: '*ngIf'
 short_description: Conditions in your template
-description: "Using the *ngIf directive you can have conditions in your template"
+description: 'Using the *ngIf directive you can have conditions in your template'
 slug: ng-if
 link: /courses/angular/directive/common-directives/ng-if
 bgImg: https://github.com/ywarezk/academeez/raw/main/libs/courses/03_javascript/bg.png